 We’ve all heard the statistics about divorce and finances and how frequently one impacts the other.
 Finances are a hard topic to respectfully discuss because they symbolize control and privacy.
 For years you have been the only one in control of what you make, what you spend, and what you spend it on.
 To have someone else looking over your shoulder can make us feel out of control.
-Finances are also one fo the only things in life that are labeled as super private- not often the center of the dinner table discussion, or the fourth of july parade small talk.
-We dont discuss what we make, what we spend, or what we spend it on.
+Finances are also one of the only things in life that are labeled as super-private- not often the center of the dinner table discussion, or the fourth of July parade small talk.
+We don’t discuss what we make, what we spend, or what we spend it on.
 These two factors make discussing finances with your partner really challenging at first.
 Here are a few tips to take the edge off the difficulty:

 - Don’t wait: Waiting until one of you spends $300 on a pair of pants to have the money talk is too late.
 Begin discussing this topic when you are calm and in good moods.